jeanc18rlos/dental-vip-cms/src/pages/en/specialties/prosthodontics/types-of-dental-prosthesis.md

   - img: "/img/gallery-blocks-aesthetic.jpg"
     title: "<h1> Aesthetics and function! </h1>\n"
     desc: "<p><b>Two big objectives</b>.
-Achieve restorations that look beautiful, radiant and natural, that harmonize with your face, lips and gums, that highlight your smile, that are comfortable to talk, eat and chew and that remain untouched over time.</p>\n"
+Achieve restorations that look beautiful, radiant and natural; that harmonize with your face, lips and gums; that highlight your smile, that are comfortable to talk, eat and chew and that remain untouched over time.</p>"
   - img: "/img/gallery-blocks-security.jpg"
     title: "<h1>Security and trust!</h1>\n"
     desc: "<p ><b>Two great benefits</b>.
 Every human being needs to feel good and